 \section{Introduction}

-Dense retrieval plays the fundamental role in many important web applications, like search engines and recommender systems \cite{xiong2020approximate,qu2020rocketqa}.
-By having semantically correlated query and document represented as spatially close embeddings with dual-encoders, dense retrieval can be efficiently conducted via approximate nearest neighbour search, e.g., product quantization \cite{jegou2010product} and HNSW \cite{malkov2018efficient}.
-In recent years, the pre-trained language models have been widely utilized as the backbone of dual-encoders \cite{karpukhin2020dense,xiong2020approximate,luan2021sparse}.
-However, the mainstream pre-trained models, such as BERT \cite{Devlin2019BERT}, RoBERTa \cite{Liu2019Roberta}, XLNET \cite{yang2019xlnet}, and T5 \cite{raffel2019exploring}, are typically pre-trained with token-level tasks, like masked language modeling and sequence-to-sequence.
-As a result, the sentence-level representation capability is not be properly developed, which will probably restrict the quality of dense retrieval.
+Dense retrieval is important to many web applications.
+By letting semantically correlated query and document represented as spatially close embeddings, dense retrieval can be efficiently conducted via approximate nearest neighbour search, such as PQ \cite{jegou2010product,xiao2021matching,xiao2022distill} and HNSW \cite{malkov2018efficient}.
+Recently, large-scale language models have been widely used as the encoding networks for dense retrieval \cite{karpukhin2020dense,xiong2020approximate,luan2021sparse}.
+The mainstream models, e.g., BERT \cite{Devlin2019BERT}, RoBERTa \cite{Liu2019Roberta}, T5 \cite{raffel2019exploring}, are usually pre-trained by token-level tasks, like MLM and Seq2Seq.
+However, the sentence-level representation capability is not fully developed in these tasks, which restricts their potential for dense retrieval.

-Aware of the above defect, continuous effort has been made so as to better prepare pre-trained models for dense retrieval tasks.
-One popular strategy is to take advantage of self contrastive learning (SCL) \cite{chang2020pre,izacard2021towards,ni2021large,xu2022laprador}, where the models are pre-trained to recognize manually created positive samples from data augmentation.
-However, the SCL based methods can be limited by the data augmentation quality, and usually call for massive amounts of negative samples \cite{xu2022laprador,he2020momentum}.
-Another popular strategy leverages auto-encoding (AE), which is freed from the requirements on data augmentation and negative sampling.
-The AE based strategy is differentiated in terms of reconstruction tasks: the existing methods leverage masked language modeling (MLM) \cite{gao2021condenser}, replaced token detection (RTD) \cite{chuang2022diffcse}, and auto-regression (\cite{lu2021less,wang2021tsdae}), whose impacts on reconstruction difficulty and data efficiency are highly different.
-So far, it is still an open problem of exploring more effective AE based pre-training algorithms.
+Given the above defect, there have been increasing interests to develop retrieval oriented pre-trained models.
+One popular strategy is to leverage self-contrastive learning \cite{chang2020pre,guu2020realm}, where the model is trained to discriminate positive samples from data augmentation.
+However, the self-contrastive learning can be severely limited by the data augmentation's quality; besides, it usually calls for massive amounts of negative samples \cite{he2020momentum,chen2020simple}.
+Another strategy relies on auto-encoding \cite{gao2021condenser,lu2021less,wang2021tsdae}, which is free from the restrictions on data augmentation and negative sampling.
+The current works are differentiated in how the encoding-decoding workflow is designed, and it remains an open problem to explore more effective auto-encoding framework for retrieval oriented pre-training.

-In this paper, we propose a novel masked auto-encoding (MAE) framework to pre-train retrieval-oriented language models, known as RetroMAE (Figure \ref{fig:1}).
-The proposed pre-training framework not only simplifies the existing AE based methods, but also gives rise to surprisingly competitive performances on downstream dense retrieval tasks.
-In particular, RetroMAE is featured for the following critical components and strategies.